DeniseSl22/Reactome_converter4_tests/README.md

-# GPML files
+# File names clean up

 Currently the converter adds the full title of the PW from Reactome as the file name.
-This is inconvenient, since the further operations require no spaces and no brackets in the file names of GPMLs.
-A new version of the Reactome2GPML converter should fix this.
+This is inconvenient, since the further operations in this repository require no spaces and no brackets in the file names of GPMLs.
+A new version of the Reactome2GPML converter should fix this [issue](https://github.com/wikipathways/reactome2gpml-converter/issues/55).

 Current solution:
 1. In bash command line, use the following statement to remove all items brackets "()" in the file titles: